 Step-5: Click on the round cell against the second option “Install the hardware that I manually select from a list (Advanced)” and hit “Next”.

-To Start installing the hardware hit the Next button.
+Step-8: To start installing the hardware hit the Next button.

-Add a Legacy Hardware on Windows 10 using disk
+Add a Legacy Hardware on Windows 11 or 10 using disk

 If you have the legacy hardware on disk or USB or flash drive then the device manager also provides a tool to add.